npm/npm/doc/cli/config.md

 * skips cache when requesting from the registry.
 * prevents checks against clobbering non-npm files.

+### fetch-retries

+* Default: 2
+* Type: Number

+The "retries" config for the `retry` module to use when fetching packages from the registry.

+### fetch-retry-factor

+* Default: 10
+* Type: Number

+The "factor" config for the `retry` module to use when fetching packages.

+### fetch-retry-mintimeout

+* Default: 10000 (10 seconds)
+* Type: Number

+The "minTimeout" config for the `retry` module to use when fetching packages.

+### fetch-retry-maxtimeout

+* Default: 60000 (1 minute)
+* Type: Number

+The "maxTimeout" config for the `retry` module to use when fetching packages.

 ### git

 * Default: `"git"`